-5.6 Input logic compatibility
+5.4 Input logic compatibility

 The input pins are based on a TTL and CMOS compatible input-threshold logic that is independent of the Vcc supply voltage.
-Figure 13 illustrates an input signal to the 2ED2109 (4) S06F (J), its input threshold values, and the logic state of the IC as a result of the input signal.
-The typical high threshold (V{IL}) of 2.1 V and typical low threshold (V{IL}) of 0.9 V. The input pins are conveniently driven with logic level PWM control signals derived from 3.3 V and 5 V digital power-controller devices.
-Wider hysteresis (typically 0.9 V) offers enhanced noise immunity compared to traditional TTL logic implementations, where the hysteresis is typically less than 0.5 V. 2ED2109 (4) S06F (J) also features tight control of the input pin threshold voltage levels which eases system design considerations and ensures stable operation across temperature.
-The 2ED2109 (4) S06F (J) has input pins that are capable of sustaining voltages higher than the bias voltage applied on the Vcc pin of the device.
+With typical high threshold (V{IH}) of 2.1 V and typical low threshold (V{IL}) of 0.9 V, along with very little temperature variation as summarized in Figure 9, the input pins are conveniently driven with logic level PWM control signals derived from 3.3 V and 5 V digital power-controller devices.
+Wider hysteresis (typically 0.9 V) offers enhanced noise immunity compared to traditional TTL logic implementations, where the hysteresis is typically less than 0.5 V. 2ED2106 (4) S06F (J) also features tight control of the input pin threshold voltage levels which eases system design considerations and ensures stable operation across temperature.
+The 2ED2106 (4) S06F (J) features floating input protection wherein if any of the input pin is left floating, the output of the corresponding stage is held in the low state.
+This is achieved using pull-down resistors on all the input pins (HIN, LIN) as shown in the block diagram.
+The 2ED2106 (4) S06F (J) has input pins that are capable of sustaining voltages higher than the bias voltage applied on the Vcc pin of the device.

-Figure 13 IN & /SD input thresholds
+Figure 9 HIN & LIN input thresholds

-5.7 Undervoltage lockout
+5.5 Undervoltage lockout

 This IC provides undervoltage lockout protection on both the V{CC} (logic and low-side circuitry) power supply and the V{BS} (high-side circuitry) power supply.
-Figure 14 is used to illustrate this concept; V{CC} (or V{BS}) is plotted over time and as the waveform crosses the UVLO threshold ($V{CCUV^+/-}$ or $V{BSUV^+/-}$) the undervoltage protection is enabled or disabled.
+Figure 10 is used to illustrate this concept; V{CC} (or V{BS}) is plotted over time and as the waveform crosses the UVLO threshold ($V{CCUV+/-}$ or $V{BSUV+/-}$) the undervoltage protection is enabled or disabled.